roboll/vault-ssh-coreos/README.md

 ## About

 PAM configuration for allowing Vault OTP SSH access to CoreOS instances.
-Rather than override the default sshd on CoreOS, use `rkt image extract` to extract the contents to a directory, and run [`link.sh`](link.sh) to sync the contents to the root file system.
-Includes a [minimal PAM modification](pam/system-auth#L4), [vault-ssh-helper PAM file](pam/vault), and `vault-ssh-helper` binary.
+Rather than override the default sshd on CoreOS, use `rkt` or `docker` to run [`install.sh`](rootfs/install.sh) to sync the contents to the root file system.
+Includes a [minimal PAM modification](rootfs/etc/pam.d/system-auth#L4), [vault-ssh-helper PAM file](rootfs/etc/pam.d/vault), and `vault-ssh-helper` binary.

 The config file `/etc/vault/ssh.hcl` is up to you to provide.